overturetool/overturetool.github.io/_netmeetings/Net-Meeting-136.md

 ##  Status of the Overture Components

 #### VDMJ
-VDMJ has an experimental plugin (development branch) that attempts to disprove proof obligations by direct evaluation, giving a counterexample if it can.
-For example here checking 7 POs from a small spec, failing on the last one:
+VDMJ has an experimental "QuickCheck" plugin (development branch) that attempts to disprove proof obligations by direct evaluation, giving a counterexample if it can.
+For example here checking 7 POs from a small spec, failing on the last one (because 4 does not meet the invariant of T):
 ```
 > qc
 Expanding 2 ranges: ..